Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Introduction

 \section{Introduction}

 Multiview analysis has been an indispensable tool in statistical signal processing, machine learning, and data analytics.
 In the context of multiview learning, a view can be understood as measurements of data entities (e.g., a cat) in a certain domain (e.g., text, image, and audio).
 Most data entities naturally appear in different domains.
 Multiview analysis aims at extracting essential and common information from different views.
-Compared with single-view analysis tools like {\it principal component analysis} (PCA), \textit{independent component analysis} (ICA) \cite{Comon1994}, and \textit{nonnegative matrix factorization} (NMF) \cite{fu2018nonnegative}, multiview analysis tools such as {\it canonical correlation analysis} (CCA) \cite{hardoon2004canonical} have an array of unique features.
+Compared with single-view analysis tools like {\it principal component analysis} (PCA) {\cite{wold1987principal}}, \textit{independent component analysis} (ICA) \cite{Comon1994}, and \textit{nonnegative matrix factorization} (NMF) {\cite{paatero1994positive,fu2018nonnegative},} multiview analysis tools such as {\it canonical correlation analysis} (CCA) \cite{hotelling1936relations} have an array of unique features.
 For example, CCA has been shown to be more robust to noise and view-specific strong interference \cite{bach2005probabilistic,ibrahim2019cell}.

-The classic CCA has been extensively studied in the literature, ever since its proposal in statistics in the 1930s \cite{hotelling1936relations,hardoon2004canonical}.
+The classic CCA has been extensively studied in the literature, ever since its proposal in statistics in the 1930s {\cite{hotelling1936relations,hardoon2004canonical}}.
 In a nutshell, the classic CCA seeks linear transformations for the views.
 The transformations are supposed to `project' the views to a domain where the views share similar representations.
-Interestingly, the formulated optimization problem, although being nonconvex, can be recast into a generalized eigendecomposition problem and solved efficiently \cite{hardoon2004canonical,wang2016efficient}.
-In recent years, many attempts have been made towards scaling up classic CCA to handle big datasets; see, e.g., \cite{wang2016efficient}.
-Beyond the classic two-view CCA, a series of generalized CCA (GCCA) formulations for handling more views exist, whose scalable versions have also been considered \cite{fu2017scalable,kanatsoulis2018structured}.
+Interestingly, the formulated optimization problem, although being nonconvex, can be recast into a generalized eigendecomposition problem and solved efficiently {\cite{anderson1962introduction}}. {Since the 1990s,} many attempts have been made towards scaling up classic CCA to handle big datasets; {see \cite{wang2016efficient,ma2015finding,ge2016efficient,lu2014large,golub1995canonical}.} Beyond the classic two-view CCA, a series of generalized CCA (GCCA) formulations {\cite{kettenring1971canonical,carroll1968generalization}} for handling more views exist, whose scalable versions have also been considered; {see, e.g., \cite{fu2017scalable,fu2018efficient,kanatsoulis2018structured}.}

 Linear transformation-based CCA/GCCA algorithms are elegant in computation.
 However, from a modeling viewpoint, restricting the transformations to be linear makes the `modeling power' limited.
 For decades, a lot of effort has been invested to extending the CCA/GCCA ideas to the nonlinear regime---via incorporating a variety of nonlinear transformations.
 For example, kernel CCA has been popular since the 2000s \cite{fukumizu2007statistical,bach2002kernel}.
 More recently, together with the success of deep learning, deep neural networks are also used to enhance CCA for unsupervised representation learning \cite{wang2015deep,andrew13deep}.
 Compared to kernel methods, deep neural networks are considered more flexible and more scalable.